lhelms2/howto_rtd/docs/source/style.rst

 Duo (MFA) - Use title case.

+i/o - Use lowercase.

+POSIX - Use all caps.

 Slack - Use title case.

 Slurm - On first use, can refer to it as "Slurm, formerly known as Simple Linux Utility for Resource Management (SLURM)", second and all future references on a page should simply be stated as "Slurm" (title case).